How to Find a Good Plumber

-Our Ratings Tables report ratings from area consumers (primarily Checkbook and Consumer Reports subscribers) for plumbing companies that received 10 or more ratings on our surveys.
-The tables show the percentage of each company’s surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on several questions: “overall performance quaity,” “doing work properly,” “starting and completing work promptly,” and “letting you know cost early.”
-Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall performance.”
+Our Ratings Tables report the percentage of each company’s surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on several questions: “overall quality,” “doing work properly,” “promptness,” and “letting you know cost early.”
+Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
 Click here for further description of our customer survey and other research methods.

-Many of the companies received a high percentage of favorable ratings.
+Many companies received a high percentage of favorable ratings.
+For example, dozens were rated “superior” overall by 90 percent or more of their surveyed customers.
 But other companies were rated “superior” by fewer than half of their surveyed customers.
 For these companies, customer reviews frequently include words like “overcharged,” “unprofessional,” “incompetent,” “rude,” “messy,” “no-show,” and “dishonest.”

 How Much They Charge

-If you have a medium or large job, don’t rely just on our price comparison scores—the only way to know whether you’re paying a low price is to collect bids from multiple companies.
+If you have a medium or large job, don’t rely just on our price comparison scores; also collect bids from multiple companies.
 We find that getting three bids for a typical installation job (for example, installing a water heater) saves, on average, about $250 compared to getting just one price quote.
-For larger jobs, like a bathroom remodel, you’ll likely save thousands of dollars by getting just a handful of prices.
-Although it’s a pain to meet with three or four contractors, most of us will agree that it’s well worth that time and effort to save $1,000 or more.
+For larger jobs, like bathroom remodels, you’ll likely save thousands of dollars by getting just a handful of prices.
+Although it’s a pain to meet with three or four contractors, it’s worth it to save $1,000 or more.

 When comparing prices, have companies supply quotes on exactly the same job, using the same fixtures.
 If a job is large, or you are unsure about what you need or how it should be done, let the bidders serve as your consultants.
 If you need to consult several companies before you can determine exactly what you want done, give each company a chance to bid on your final specs.

-Even for small jobs, it makes sense to get multiple quotes—we find it’s fairly easy to get prices for straightforward jobs by phone or email.
+Even for small jobs, it makes sense to get multiple quotes—we find it’s fairly easy to get prices for straightforward tasks by phone or email.

-Our Ratings Tables also report each company’s hourly labor rate and its “minimum charge for a service call,” and whether the charge covers a complete diagnosis or a specified amount of time.
+On our Ratings Tables we also report each company’s hourly labor rate and its “minimum charge for a service call,” and indicate whether the charge covers a complete diagnosis or a specified amount of time.
 These charges are particularly useful if you need to hire a company for repair work that can’t be priced until the plumber has examined your problem.
-Some companies don’t charge for coming to your home, diagnosing the problem, and providing an estimate; others charge $150 or more for this.
+Some companies don’t charge for coming to your home, diagnosing the problem, and providing an estimate; others charge $200 or more for this.